-Public Works is responsible for approximately 1,600 total miles of county-maintained roads.
+Public Works is responsible for approximately 1,650 total miles of county-maintained roads.
 In order to provide an optimum level of service over such a large area during snow and ice events, routes have been designated by priority.
-Routes are prioritized based on traffic volume, transit and school bus routes, terrain, and institutional knowledge of historical problem areas.
+The prioritization is based on traffic volume, transit and school bus routes, terrain, and institutional knowledge of historical problem areas

 Snowplowing and Sanding

 Public Works’ Road Maintenance crews will make every effort to clear steep access roads and lower priority residential roadways in heavily populated areas, but only as resources allow.
 Higher priority routes may require plowing several times a day depending on the conditions and severity of the event.

 - Give snowplows and deicers plenty of room to work.
 Allow a minimum following distance of 200 feet from the plows and deicers while they are working.